-- (d) Security Ownership of Certain Record and Beneficial Owners and Management as of 31 July 2021: - (1) Security Ownership of Certain Record and Beneficial Owners (of more than 5%) as of 31 July 2021:
+(d) Security Ownership of Certain Record and Beneficial Owners and Management as of 31 July

 Title of Class Name & Address of Record Owner & Relationship w/ Issuer Name of Beneficial Owner & Relationship w/ Record Owner Citizenship No. of Shares Percentag e Class A Class B Class C Class D Nuevocentro, Inc. ("NCI") 28/F Tower One & Exchange Plaza, Ayala Ave.
 Makati City NCI is the parent of the NCI is both the beneficial and record owner of the shares.
 Filipino 3,689 2,493 294 200 98.18% TOTAL Corporation.
-CONTRACT THE CONTRACTOR 6,676
+6,676